BrianMcConway/stock-trace/README.md

 - In order to use the Google Sheets API, google-auth and gspread are required.
 These are imported by entering 'pip3 install gspread google-auth' into the console, then entering 'import gspread' & 'from google.oauth2.service_account import Credentials' into line 1 & 2 of the codespace.
- - I then copied in the relevant SCOPE provided as part of the Love Sandwiches walkthrough for the Identity and Access Managment configuration.
+ - I then copied in the relevant SCOPE provided as part of the Love Sandwiches walkthrough for the Identity and Access Management configuration.
  - I also imported Operating Systems API (os) for my clear screen functions, and Patterns for my welcome screen graphics.

  ### Deployment